-A 2015 study by VentureBeat states that 75% of “digital natives” expect personalized shopping experiences.
-Not a real shocker, since personalized shopping experiences have become a hot ticket in the world of online retail.
-Customers enjoy being swooned with items tailored to their tastes.
+A whopping 77 percent of consumers have chosen, recommended, or even paid more for a brand that provides a personalized shopping experience.
+Not a real shocker, since personalized shopping experiences have become an expectation in the world of online retail.
+Customers want to be swooned with items tailored to their tastes.

 Case in point: yours truly is guilty of visiting a clothing site for *one* shirt and exiting with an entire week’s worth of outfits.
 Oops.

 It’s easy to think that product recommendations are a simple “plug and play” approach.
 But the meat of the matter lies in executing this strategy intelligently in order to produce the most effective results.

 Let’s explore some product recommendation examples and best practices to help you leverage the benefits.